The Perfect Everest Base Camp Packing List [2022]

 What to Pack for Everest Base Camp Trek

-When elevations change and temperatures fluctuate, your body will pay the price.
+When the altitude changes, and temperatures fluctuate, your body will pay the price.

-You’ll be exhausted from hiking nonstop, clinging to your comfort levels – this is the one thing you can prepare for.
+You’ll be exhausted from all the hiking, clinging to your comfort levels.
+Because this is the one thing you can prepare for.

 Things to know about this Everest Base Camp packing list

 There are strict weight restrictions for the flight from Kathmandu to Lukla.
-Your duffle bag cannot weigh more than 10kg and your day pack can be a maximum of 5kg.
+Your duffle bag cannot weigh more than 10 kg.
+Your day pack can be a maximum of 5 kg.

 It’s all about layering.
-You’ll need to include three layers on your Everest Base Camp packing list: A base, middle and outer layer.
+You’ll need to include three layers on your EBC packing list: A base, middle, and outer layer.

 Weather at Everest Base Camp